-----------------------------------

-What is Blood Pressure
+What is Blood Pressure?

-Blood pressure is the force of your blood pushing in opposition to the walls of your arteries.
-Your blood pressure is maximum while your coronary heart beats, pumping the blood.
-This is known as systolic pressure.
+Your blood pressure is maximum while your coronary heart beats, pumping the blood, this is known as systolic pressure1.
 When your heart is at rest, among beats, your blood strain falls.
-This is known as diastolic pressure.
+This is known as diastolic pressure.2

 The normal variety of blood pressure is 120/80 means a systolic of a hundred and twenty and a diastolic of eighty.

-How Does Being Active Assist Lower Blood Pressure
+How Does Being Active Assist Lower Blood Pressure?

-A health care provider or nurse may recommend that you become more active to decrease your blood pressure if you have high blood pressure.
+A healthcare provider or nurse may recommend that you become more active to decrease your blood pressure if you have high blood pressure.

-Is It Secure to Exercise When you have High Blood Pressure?
+Is it Secure to Exercise When You Have High Blood Pressure?

 What exercises should be avoided with high blood pressure?
 It is very important to be able to use extra energy safely if you have high blood pressure.
 But to be on the secure side, it’s usually a great concept to talk to your medical doctor or nurse earlier than you begin any new physical activity.